 This trilogy of novels published in the 1920s tells the life story of the titular character, a young woman in 14th-century Norway.
 (I wish I’d already read it when I stayed in the Undset room at the Sylvia Beach Hotel.)
 The story is a wonderful anthropological time-travel into a medieval Scandinavia.
 Here’s a blurb from the Wikipedia article about this book: “Undset’s characterizations of the ethnology, geography, and history of 14th-century Norway have held up as archaeological and literary evidence has emerged since its writing.”

 Murderbot Diaries series, by Martha Wells

 This series of 7 books (some of which are novellas) is a delightful romp through the universe inside the head of a rogue security unit robot (SecUnit) who has modified the tech that prevents him from having free will.
 This is not necessarily deep or inspiring, but for any of us out there who would rather hide in a closet with a good book instead of socializing, MurderBot’s inner dialog will feel very familiar.
 [More here on the Murderbot’s expression of Autistic or Social Anxiety Disorder tendencies.]

-Finally, another series with the bot angle, this one in a post-apocalyptic setting, is the Monk & Robot series by Becky Chambers.
+And don’t miss another series by Becky Chambers with the bot angle, this one in a post-apocalyptic setting: Monk & Robot.